Opinion | Ramming through Ginsburg’s replacement would be a disaster for the country

 It’s possible, than, that enough Republican senators will develop enough spine to stop the Trump-McConnell juggernaut.
 Sen. Lisa Murkowski (Alaska) has already said she would not vote for a justice before the election, and Sen. Susan Collins (Maine) has said a confirmation in October would be “too close” to Election Day.
 Collins and several other Republicans facing tough reelection fights could be signing their political death warrants by casting such a vote.
 Utah’s Mitt Romney has demonstrated his willingness to stand up to Trump.
 And retiring senators such as Tennessee’s Lamar Alexander and Kansas’s Pat Roberts, who care about the institution, might balk.

-Here’s one factoid they ought to consider: Since 1975, according to the Congressional Research Service, the average time it has taken to vote on a justice, from nomination to Senate vote, has been 67 days.
+Here’s one factoid they ought to consider: Since 1975, according to Congressional Research Service data, the average time it has taken to vote on a justice, from nomination to Senate vote, has been 71 days.
 To remind, on the day of Ginsburg’s death, the election was just 45 days away.

 Muscling through a nominee in such a short time would be a disaster.
 The vacancy is going to be a galvanizing issue in the election, as it should be, but a rammed-through nominee would unleash understandable Democratic fury.
 It would make a mockery of the Senate, and the constitutional role of “advice and consent.”